Raúl Alfonsín: Later years

-The UCR and the Frepaso united as a political coalition, the Alliance for Work, Justice and Education, led by Alfonsín, Fernando de la Rúa and Rodolfo Terragno from the UCR, and Carlos Álvarez and Graciela Fernández Meijide from the Frepaso.
+The UCR and the Frepaso united as a political coalition, the Alliance for Work, Justice, and Education, led by Alfonsín, Fernando de la Rúa, and Rodolfo Terragno from the UCR, and Carlos Álvarez and Graciela Fernández Meijide from the Frepaso.
 The coalition won the 1997 legislative elections.
 Alfonsín did not agree with de la Rúa about the fixed exchange rate used by then.
 He thought that it had been a good measure in the past but had become detrimental to the Argentine economy, while de la Rúa supported it.

-Alfonsín suffered a car crash in the Río Negro province in 1999, during the campaign of governor Pablo Verani.
+Alfonsín suffered a car crash in the Río Negro province in 1999, during the campaign for governor Pablo Verani.
 They were on Route 6, and he was ejected from the car because he was not wearing a seat belt.
 He was hospitalized for 39 days.
 De la Rúa became president in the 1999 elections, defeating the governor of Buenos Aires, Eduardo Duhalde.
 Alfonsín was elected Senator for Buenos Aires Province in October 2001.
 De la Rúa resigned during the December 2001 riots, and the Congress appointed Adolfo Rodríguez Saá, who resigned as well.
-Alfonsín instructed the radical legislators to support Duhalde as the new president.
+Alfonsín instructed the Radical legislators to support Duhalde as the new president.
 He also gave him two ministers, Horacio Jaunarena for Defense and Jorge Vanossi for Justice.
 The radical support helped Duhalde overcome the ambitions of Carlos Ruckauf and José Manuel de la Sota, who also had ambitions to be appointed president.
 Alfonsín's health problems later in the year led him to step down, to be replaced by Diana Conti.

-In 2006, Alfonsín supported a faction of the UCR that favoured the idea of carrying an independent candidate for the 2007 presidential elections.
-The UCR, instead of fielding its own candidate, endorsed Roberto Lavagna, a center-left economist who presided over the dramatic recovery in the Argentine economy from 2002 until he parted ways with President Néstor Kirchner in December 2005.
+In 2006, Alfonsín supported a faction of the UCR that favored the idea of carrying an independent candidate for the 2007 presidential elections.
+The UCR, instead of fielding its own candidate, endorsed Roberto Lavagna, a center-left economist who presided over the recovery in the Argentine economy from 2002 until he parted ways with President Néstor Kirchner in December 2005.
 Unable to sway enough disaffected Kirchner supporters, Lavagna garnered third place.
-Alfonsín was honoured by President Cristina Fernández de Kirchner with a bust of his likeness at the Casa Rosada on 1 October 2008.
+Alfonsín was honored by President Cristina Fernández de Kirchner with a bust of his likeness at the Casa Rosada on 1 October 2008.
 This was his last public appearance.